denisix/nodejs-longpoll-udp/README.md

 then open http://localhost:8080 in your browser

-execute in your linux console (netcat should be installed to be able to do this):
+start netcat in your linux console and connect to this udp server (netcat should be installed to be able to do this):

 ```nc -u 0 5514```

 type something + Enter and you will see the result in your browser